appium/appium-inspector/docs/session-builder/saved-capability-sets.md

 ![Saved Capability Sets](assets/images/saved-capability-sets/saved-caps-sets.png)

+The divider line in the middle of the tab can be used to adjust the widths of both halves of this tab, as well as collapse/expand the right half.

 ## List of Saved Capability Sets

 The left side of this screen contains a list of all saved capability sets.
 The number of saved sets